Dag Petter Breivik: Career

 As Stabæk changed managers after the 1995 season, a sports committee in the club decided to axe Breivik, Bjørn Tore Hansen, and Kim Løkke from the senior squad.
 The players did not have their contracts annulled, but would not be allowed to train with the squad either.
-Loan deals deals were mentioned as the most likely outcome.
+Loan deals were mentioned as the most likely outcome.
 Breivik was first loaned out to Aalesund in 1996.
 Breivik visited Bryne FK in October 1996, with view to discussing a move there.
 He would have to take a job outside of football, in the petroleum industry, if he was to play for Bryne.
 When Aalesund met Bryne in the league, Breivik had reportedly "ridiculed" Bryne's left back; the Bryne coach quipping that he would medicate his own player for headache.
 However, in the end he transferred to Aalesund permanently.

 In 1998, Breivik among others scored his first hat-trick in senior football.
 He also experienced being sent off in Aalesund's largest loss in recent history, a 1-6 home defeat to Start.
 Sunnmørsposten accused the purported victim of Breivik's tackle, Frank Tønnessen, of diving.
 In the important 2- victory over Raufoss, where Breivik scored the decisive goal, he was assisted by a then-adolescent John Arne Riise.
 Breivik left Aalesund after the season.

 Spending the first half of 1999 at the University of California, Berkeley, Breivik returned to Ålesund in the summer of 1999 and was able to join a lesser team in the city, his original club, Spjelkavik.
 He made his debut on 13 August.
 Near the end of 1999 he chose to move back to the Oslo area, leaving Spjelkavik.